 Sanitary control valve has the same structure and working principle with ordinary control valve.
 The actuators control fluid in a pipe by varying the orifice size through which the fluid flows.
 Control valve contains three major components: The vlave body, (the positionor) and the valve actuator.
 The valve body provides the fluid connections and a movable restrictor comprised of a valve stem and plug that is in contact with the fluid that varies the fluid flow.
 You can check the video for more information.

 What are the different types of control valves?

 According to their actuators, control valves can be divided into three main types: pneumatic, electric, and other actuators.
 Pneumatic actuators are diaphragm or piston-based.
-Diaphragm-based actuators use air supply from controller or positioner, and include various styles, such as direct acting, reverse acting, and reversible.
-Piston-based actuators use high-pressure plant air, and are double acting, to give maximum force in both directions.
+Diaphragm-based actuators use air supply from a controller or positioner, and include various styles, such as direct-acting, reverse acting, and reversible.
+Piston-based actuators use high-pressure plant air, and are double-acting, to give maximum force in both directions.
 Electric actuators use an electric motor and some form of gear reduction to move the valve.
-Other types of actuators include hydraulic and electro hydraulic actuators.
+Other types of actuators include hydraulic and electro-hydraulic actuators.